SCIInstitute/ShapeWorks/BUILD_Windows.md

 Example qmake directory: `D:\Qt\5.14.0\winrt_x64_msvc2017\bin`

 ### VXL, VTK, ITK, and Eigen
-These three dependencies can be installed using the **build_dependencies.sh** script.
+These four dependencies can be installed using the **build_dependencies.sh** script.
 Use an msys shell (e.g. git bash) to do this on Windows.

 Use `$ ./build_dependencies.sh --help` for more details on the available build_dependencies options.